StrumentiResistenti/pitfile/README.md

 then configure your server (apache2, proftpd, ...) to point `/srv/mount_point`.
 Pitfile will deliver its filtering capabilities out of the box.
-To customize the checks executed on uploaded files, edit `/srv/original_content/.pitfilerc`; this template is provided when the repository is mounted for the first time:
+To customize the checks executed on uploaded files, edit `/srv/original_content/.pitfilerc`; a template is provided when the repository is mounted for the first time:

     #